Meet Our Team

 Kelly Shaw, DVM, MRCVS

 Mary Boyce, DVM, PhD, DACVS

-Dr. Boyce has recently joined the team at Crossroads.
-Mary has been teaching clinical surgery at University of Minnesota and is board certified in equine surgery.
+Dr. Mary Boyce has taught clinical surgery at University of Minnesota and is board certified in equine surgery.
 She also received her PhD in Minnesota studying treatments to improve joint function in the performance horse.
-Dr Boyce has a particular interest in lameness diagnosis and treatment and is available for all types of surgical procedures including soft tissue, orthopedic and colic.
+Dr Boyce has a particular interest in lameness diagnosis and treatment, and is available for all types of surgical procedures including soft tissue, orthopedic and colic.
 Prior to veterinary school, Dr Boyce trained and rode in the World Cup.
-Crossroads is fortunate to have such a qualified veterinarian join our hospital.
+Crossroads is fortunate to have such a qualified veterinarian as part of the team!

 Deanna grew up on a dairy in the Willamette Valley of Oregon.
 Her interest in the horse industry led her move to California after 3 years of college.
 She was employed by two NRCHA (National Reined Cow Horse Association) Hall of Fame horse trainers and then married to a horse trainer afterward.
 She has been immersed in the western working horse field for many years.
 She enjoys breeding and training horses and showing in reining, working cow horse, and ranch classes.

 Makayla has lived in Northern California most of her life.
 She is currently working towards an Associates degree to become a Registered Nurse.
 Her passion for animals has always been an important part of her life.
 From a young age she started riding colts for her grandfather that were being trained for NCHA Futurity Sales and Cutting Horse World Finals.
 Her favorite discipline is barrel racing, which she actively competes in.
 She has accrued a considerable amount of veterinary experience and knowledge over the years, especially in dealing with her own horse Joe with lacerations, lameness, and even colic surgery.